Albanian journalists cover the match between Croatia and Albania in Hamburg. Euro 2024

 · Companies

-Long story short — UEFA sells TV rights to the media, the media sells advertising space to companies, and companies sell products to fans.
+To cut a long story short, UEFA sells the TV rights to the media, the media sells advertising space to companies and companies sell products to fans.
 That is the procedure.
-Fans — often deluded and unaware — without taking any credit for it, are running the whole show.
+Fans, often deluded and unaware, are running the whole show without taking any credit for it.
 For UEFA, they are fans.
 For the media, they are visitors.
 And for companies, they are customers.

 During the European Championship, companies often build their brands’ campaigns on nationalism.
-What differentiates the most famous brands from the rest is the idea customers attach to a brand.
-Most countries have a brand of beer or some other drink that in customers evokes a feeling of national pride, success or heartiness.
-Football fans choose a certain brand of beer not because of the taste but because it gives them a feeling of belonging.
-It is not about the beer; it is about loyalty.
-A brand ignites emotions in customers.
+What differentiates the most famous brands is the idea that customers attach to a brand.
+Most countries have a brand of beer or some other drink that evokes a feeling of national pride, success or heartiness in customers.
+Football fans choose a particular beer brand not because of its taste but because it gives them a sense of belonging.
+It is not about the beer.
+It is about loyalty.
+A brand ignites emotions in its customers.
 People buy with emotions, not with logic.
+In a time of rising nationalism, beer companies undoubtedly make significant profits.

-UEFA — the one that sells TV rights to the media — plays the role as well.
-President of UEFA, Aleksander Čeferin, opened his message to the accredited journalists with: “Your role at EURO 2024 will be instrumental in bringing the unparalleled excitement of the tournament to audiences across the globe.”
+UEFA—the one which sells TV rights to the media, also plays a role in lifting the atmosphere.
+They gave national FAs strict rules regarding media obligations in Germany, telling them that the teams must have cooperated with the media to their fullest extent.
+That included a mandatory press conference at the match stadium on the day before the match, a press conference after the game and daily media activities at base camps.
+The President of UEFA, Aleksander Čeferin, opened his message to the accredited journalists with: “Your role at Euro 2024 will be instrumental in bringing the unparalleled excitement of the tournament to audiences across the globe.”

-Why did then Arlind Sadiku, a journalist from Kosovo, got his accreditation cancelled after acting as a fan?
-Arlind — who I met in Doha in 2016 when Kosovo became a member of the International Sports Press Association — the other day at the match between Serbia and England looked towards the Serbian fans and made the ‘eagle’ gesture — a symbol that represents the double-headed eagle on Albania’s flag.
+Why then, did Arlind Sadiku, a journalist from Kosovo, get his accreditation cancelled after acting as a fan?
+Arlind—who I met in Doha, Qatar, in 2016 when Kosovo became a member of the International Sports Press Association—at the group stage match between Serbia and England looked towards the Serbian fans and made the ‘eagle’ gesture, a symbol that represents the double-headed eagle on Albania’s flag.
 UEFA axed his accreditation.

-Arlind told me: “I was provoked every time with Serbian known political chants, ‘Kosovo je srce Srbije’ (Kosovo is the heart of Serbia), and during a live report in affect I did an eagle sign, which is official symbol of Albania at Euro 2024.”
+Arlind told me: “I was provoked the whole time with Serbian known political chants, ‘Kosovo je srce Srbije’ (Kosovo is the heart of Serbia), and during a live report, in effect, I did an eagle sign, which is an official symbol of Albania at Euro 2024.”

-If a journalist plays the role of the one who is bringing excitement, then journalist is a fan.
-When a journalist becomes a fan, they identify with a national team they support, and they don’t see it as an ‘Albanian team’, or ‘Croatian team’ but they see it as ‘us’.
-They say things such as, “Our team scored the goal,” or “We are playing good.”
-Once identified with the team and country, a journalist cannot see a situation clearly and be impartial.
-For when there is a ‘we’, there is also a notion of ‘them’.
-Just remember how football players get into a fight on a pitch over a referee’s decision — one set of players is convinced they are right, and the other set of players is convinced they are right.
-They are both ready to go all the way to prove their point.
-The same blindness affects a TV commentator or a reporter when they become part of the team.
+If a journalist plays the role of the one who brings excitement, then the journalist is a fan.
+When journalists become fans, they identify with the national teams they support and don’t see them as the ‘Albanian team’ or ‘Croatian team’, but simply as ‘us’.
+They say things such as, “Our team scored the goal,” or “We are playing well.”
+Once identified with a team and country, a journalist can no longer see a situation clearly and remain impartial.
+When there is a ‘we’, there is also the notion of ‘them’.
+Just remember how footballers fight over a referee’s decision—one set of players are convinced they are right, and the others are also convinced they are right.
+They are all ready to go all the way to prove their point.
+The same blindness affects TV commentators or reporters once they become part of a team.

-At the same time, the England team believes they are getting too much of criticism from the media.
-After England drew against Denmark, Declan Rice, in an interview, asked the media for love.
-Now — you will hardly ever hear an English commentator — even on the national BBC — saying ‘we’.
+At the same time, as the tournament was advancing, the England team believed they were getting too much criticism from the media.
+After their draw against Denmark, Declan Rice, in an interview, asked the media for love.
+Now, you will hardly ever hear an English commentator—even on the national BBC—saying ‘we’.
 It is ‘England’ for them.
-And in fact, that might be the reason England national team always come short on big tournaments — there is no unity between the players, the media and the fans.
+They are not fans.
+Such professionalism might be why the England national team always come up short in major tournaments—there is no unity between the players, the media and the fans.
 But there is impartiality instead.
-I guess we need to ask ourselves what we want to achieve as a species — do we seek truth or do we seek excitement?
+I guess we need to ask ourselves what we want to achieve as a species—do we seek truth, or do we seek excitement?